Edwards-R/understanding_docs/maintaining-a-global-system.md

 - Interpretation

 These three elements exist in a strictly defined hierarchy, starting with the type name and ending with the interpretation.
 Each type name will have one or more concept versions, and each concept version will have one or more interpretations.
 In reverse, each interpretation relates to one concept version and each concept version relates to one type name.
 This type of design is called a one to one-to-many relationship, and is foundational to data system designs across the world and throughout history.
 Most importantly for us, because each interpretation relates to one concept and therefore one type name, each interpretation can be resolved back to a singular type.

+### A tactile example
+The typical human has one body.
+That body has two arms.
+Each arm then has multiple fingers.
+Each finger belongs to an arm, and each arm to the same body.
+Therefore, all fingers belong to the same body.

 ### Bombus as an example
 To illustrate how the linkage between the various components is maintained, this example uses a suite of species from the genera *Bombus* (Bumblebees).
 The genus is found worldwide, is well studied (for an invertebrate) and, due to the typical identification methods relying on colours, contains a number of regionally cryptic taxa.
 The combination of factors makes *Bombus* an excellent example candidate to illustrate the various ways in which nomenclatural disjunctions occur, and how they can be solved.